 Common bookkeeping mistakes

-- When you don’t keep your receipts.
+- You don’t keep your expense receipts.

-- Failing to properly classify employees.
+- You fail to properly classify employees.

 Sometimes it’s difficult to determine who is on staff and who is not.
 But, if you fail to properly classify those working for you as employees versus contractors, you could face significant consequences, including tax penalties and even legal action.

 If you don’t keep up with your payables and receivables in a timely fashion, it creates messy books.
-Plus, it causes undue stress when you are under a time crunch to get it done, which can cause bookkeeping mistakes.
+Plus, it causes undue stress when you are under a time crunch to get it done, which can cause additional bookkeeping mistakes.

-- Forgetting to reconcile your books.
+- You forget to reconcile your books.

-- Improper cash management.
+- You have improper cash management.

 If your small business operates using petty cash, you should make sure there’s a dedicated person to manage and track it to avoid theft and abuse.
 From a bookkeeping compliance perspective, you should always make sure your receipts and remaining cash line up.
 Failure to do so could result in tax issues down the line.

-- Recording transactions improperly.
+- You record transactions improperly.

 Improper recording of transactions can have a ripple effect, causing problems all the way down the line.
 An example is when you miscategorized something on your books, you may not be able to get them to balance.
 This also trickles down to income tax time because your records won’t accurately reflect items that may be deductible.

 If you have employees, a common bookkeeping mistake is not creating reimbursable expense rules for your team.
-This document should serve as a guide to gauge what your employees can and can’t write off as a business expense.
+This document should serve as a guide to gauge what your employees can and cannot write off as a business expense.

-- Neglecting to create critical financial reports.
+- You neglect to create critical financial reports.

-Not understanding cash method vs. accrual method can affect your businesses’ bookkeeping.
+Not understanding cash method vs. accrual method can affect your business bookkeeping.
 Accrual accounting’s goal is to match revenue and expenses.
 Cash basis accounting recognizes revenues as soon as cash is actually received minus when expenses are paid.

-- Not accounting for sales tax.
+- You don’t account for sales tax.

 If your small business sells goods or services subject to sales tax, you should properly record and separate sales tax at each point of sales.
-Not doing this results in inflated sales figures, and incorrect sales tax return filings.
+Not doing this results in inflated sales figures and incorrect sales tax return filings.

-- Not having backup systems.
+- You don’t have backup systems.

 How to fix bad bookkeeping and form good habits

-If you’re just starting a small business, you can avoid business finance problems from the start with the proper bookkeeping strategies.
+If you’re just starting a small business, you can avoid business finance problems from the start with the proper strategies.